dell/csm-docs/content/docs/resiliency/_index.md

 For more background on the forced deletion of Pods in a StatefulSet, please visit [Force Delete StatefulSet Pods](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#:~:text=In%20normal%20operation%20of%20a,1%20are%20alive%20and%20ready).

-CSM for Resiliency and [Non grafeful node shutdown](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/2268-non-graceful-shutdown) are mutually exclusive.
+CSM for Resiliency and [Non graceful node shutdown](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/2268-non-graceful-shutdown) are mutually exclusive.
 One shall use either CSM for Resiliency or Non graceful node shutdown feature provided by Kubernetes.

 ## CSM for Resiliency High-Level Description